SAP-samples/btp-kyma-cap-multitenant-susaas/docu/2-basic/9-explore-the-components/components/ServiceBrokers.md

 The answer is: *Yes, you can!*

 The Service Broker Framework ([@sap/sbf](https://www.npmjs.com/package/@sap/sbf?activeTab=readme#additional-service-configuration)) is a Node.js framework that implements the Open Service Broker API.
-It can be used in the Cloud Foundry environment of SAP Business Technology Platform or on-premise in SAP HANA XS Advanced model.
+It can be used in the SAP Business Technology Platform or on-premise as part of the SAP HANA XS Advanced model.
 Therefore, when you deploy this npm module as explained in the official documentation, you will have a service broker which implements OSBAPI out-of-the-box.

 Please refer to the official documentation of @sap/sbf for further information.